 The A030 HaSampleLightSoc and HaSampleSwitchSoc pre-built images have the Coordinator feature disabled.
 If you want your ARTIK 030 to have the ability to form a network as Coordinator, just modify, regenerate, and recompile the code to enable the Coordinator role.

-Here are comparison items for getting started.
-If you're wondering where the ARTIK 5/7/10 list comes from, it's in the ZigBee API example code.
+Here's how the applications compare.
+If you're wondering where the ARTIK 5/7/10 list comes from, it's in the ZigBee API example code (the source code for

 Level Control Switch